aregtech/areg-sdk/README.md

 Join our project and provide assistance by:
 * Checking out the list of [open issues](https://github.com/aregtech/areg-sdk/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) where we need help.
 * If you need new features, please open a [new issue](https://github.com/aregtech/areg-sdk/issues) or start a [discussion](https://github.com/aregtech/areg-sdk/discussions).
-* hen creating a pull request, kindly consider the time it takes for reviewing and testing, and maintain proper coding style.
+* When creating a pull request, kindly consider the time it takes for reviewing and testing, and maintain proper coding style.
 * If you require invoiced commercial support or training, or if you wish to support AREG SDK commercially, kindly contact us at info[at]aregtech[dot]com.

 Please [![Star AREG SDK](https://img.shields.io/github/stars/aregtech/areg-sdk.svg?style=social&label=Star%20AREG%20SDK)](https://github.com/aregtech/areg-sdk/) repository to encourage contributors and helps to grow our community.
 Contact us for the feedback or new ideas.